Table of Contents

 - It is their responsibility to select, coordinate installation of, and pay associated fees for high-speed connectivity (DSL) through an Internet Service Provider (ISP).

-- It is their responsibility to ensure that unauthorized users are not allowed access to SUNY Fredonia internal networks via their VPN.
+- It is their responsibility to ensure that unauthorized users are not allowed access to Fredonia internal networks via their VPN.

 - VPN use is controlled using password authentication.

-- VPN gateways will be set up and managed by SUNY Fredonia ITS, and only ITS-approved VPN clients may be used.
+- VPN gateways will be set up and managed by Fredonia ITS, and only ITS-approved VPN clients may be used.

-- By using VPN technology with personal equipment, users understand that their machines are a de facto extension of SUNY Fredonia's network, and as such are subject to the same rules and regulations that apply to SUNY Fredonia-owned equipment, i.e., their machines must be configured to comply with all SUNY Fredonia Security Policies, including the latest operation system security patches and anti-virus software definitions.
+- By using VPN technology with personal equipment, users understand that their machines are a de facto extension of Fredonia's network, and as such are subject to the same rules and regulations that apply to Fredonia-owned equipment, i.e., their machines must be configured to comply with all Fredonia Security Policies, including the latest operation system security patches and anti-virus software definitions.

 - Desktop support and connectivity issues related to VPN access are provided by Information Technology Services on state-owned equipment only.

 Violation of these regulations is unethical and may constitute a criminal offense.